 This is our favorite way to use frozen cucumbers

 Puree cucumbers with enough water to make them slightly pourable.
-We just got a new Vitamix and gave away our old 25 year old Vitamix to a friend without a blender, because their powerful blender and incredible replacement warranty is totally worth it if you use your blender as much as we do.
-Our old one actually still works but is on its last legs, especially after I accidentally blended some butter coffee with a tablespoon still in there.😲 But that’s another story. 😜
+We just got a new Vitamix and gave away our old 25 year old Vitamix to a friend without a blender.
+The Vitamix is one of the most powerful blenders on the market, and they have an incredible replacement warranty, so it’s totally worth it if you use your blender as much as we do.
+Our old one actually still works but is on its last legs, especially after I accidentally blended some butter coffee with a tablespoon still in there.
+But that’s another story! 😳

 Blend the cucumbers and pour into ice cube trays and freeze.
 I know… who has ice cube trays any more, right?!
 But… for all of you old enough to have grown up using the metal, and then the plastic versions, you’ll remember that ice cube trays come in handy for many things, and in fact are probably used for far more things than ice in these days of automatic ice dispensers.